 CCC doesn't copy virtual memory or the Trash

 CCC also excludes the contents of the Trash, so you may want to empty the Trash, then compare again the source and destination.
-The complete list of items that CCC excludes from every backup task is documented here: Some files and folders are automatically excluded from a backup task.

 So how can I tell that all of my data was actually copied?

 For an APFS volume, you may never be able to get accurate disk usage values that can be meaningfully compared on the source and destination.
 You should, however, always be able to find your files at the same location on the source and destination – you should never find an item to be missing from the destination (unless you excluded it from the backup, of course).
 This video will help you compare the files on the source and destination so you can verify that you're able to find your files on your backup.

 For HFS+ formatted source and destination volumes, a basic enumeration of the files and folders on those volumes will give you meaningful numbers to compare.
 The Volume Disk Usage Details tool can help you collect this kind of enumeration.
 When this tool has completed scanning the source and destination volumes, you can compare the reports to find any discrepancies.
 You can use this tool to enumerate individual folders as well if you need to get more granular details about a discrepancy in a particular folder.